What causes someone to adopt or abandon a product?

 This is the type of thing you need to consider with your packaging, positioning, and overall offer.

 The best way to get the answer to this question is to ask your existing users.
 A few months ago, they were fine without your product.
-Then, something happened to disturb that contentment, which then led them to adopt the product in search for the solution.
+Then, something happened to disturb that contentment, which then led them to adopt the product in search of a solution.

 Successful product-led growth is about understanding your users’ needs.
 Needs can usually be filtered into three different categories: